MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 We have learned a lot, in particular from our experience with Radiology Alliance in Tennessee.
 And it makes me optimistic that our approach to this specialty, combining the technology and capabilities of vRad with the premier hospital-based radiology groups in the country, can provide true value to our physicians, our hospital partners, and most importantly, to our patients.
 Based on our work, we have made the strategic decision to move forward and build a national group practice of radiologists.

 In terms of the timing of acquisitions, here too, we've been very deliberate.
 But at this time, we have some large practices under signed letters of intent, and our goal is to complete these acquisitions before the end of the year.
-Our radiology strategy has been very well received by these groups, and I am excited about the opportunity to now build a National Radiology Practice.
+Our radiology strategy has been very well received by these groups, and I am excited about the opportunity to now build a national radiology practice.

-Finally, turning to our expectations for the third quarter of this year, I'll be clear that the impact of what we've seen in both the same-unit revenue growth and compensation expense are significant, and we continue to account, for our expectations, that those trends will persist in the near future.
+Finally, turning to our expectations for the third quarter of this year, I'll be clear that the impact of what we've seen in both the same-unit revenue growth and compensation expense are significant, and we continue to account for our expectations that those trends will persist in the near future.
 At the same time, we've taken the necessary steps to renegotiate the value we're willing to pay for anesthesia groups, as well as acting very deliberately to structure our radiology acquisitions appropriately.

 The pause that these steps have created in our acquisition activity will now impact our near-term outlook.
-That being said, we like the businesses we're in, and I believe that we've taken the appropriate steps in what has proven to be a very challenging environment, while also moving forward to develop broader opportunities for growth in the years to come.
+That being said, we like the businesses we're in, and I believe that we've taken the appropriate steps in what has proven to be a very challenging environment while also moving forward to develop broader opportunities for growth in the years to come.

 With that, I'll turn the call over to our CFO, Vivian Lopez-Blanco.